 “Surgery can be a good choice for people who need to lose a significant amount of weight,” she said.
 “But it’s important to have an evaluation from a care team to determine if surgery is option and, if so, which surgery is most suitable.
 Each one carries different benefits and risks.”

-University of Minnesota Medical Center offers four types of weight loss surgery:
+Care teams at University of Minnesota Medical Center offer four types of weight loss surgery:

 Slusarek described each of these options—including the key benefits and risks.

 This procedure doesn’t require an opening or removal of any part of the stomach or intestines.
 Food passes through the digestive tract in the usual order, allowing the body to fully absorb the nutrients.

 However, it is possible to “eat through” the operation and lessen its effectiveness.
 If patients don’t follow the prescribed diet, nausea and vomiting are likely.
 And because the band is a foreign body, a patient may need another procedure later in life.